o3de/o3de.org/content/docs/userguide/component-slice-upgrade-process.md

+description: ' Enable the &slice-upgrader; to convert slice data patches to the new file format. '
+slug: component-slice-upgrade-process
+title: Converting Slices with the &slice-upgrader;
+---
 # Converting Slices with the Slice Upgrade Pipeline<a name="component-slice-upgrade-process"></a>

 In v1\.23, Amazon Lumberyard introduced a new file format for component slices\.
 Specifically, the override data found in data patches is now stored in a readable XML format instead of a hexadecimal byte stream\.
 This is useful when performing diff and merge operations on your slice files, and enables a more robust versioning system for your serialized components\.
 Use the Slice Upgrade Pipeline to automatically convert slice files to the latest slice file format\.